MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keacquirespinlock.md

 <ul>
 <li>
-The code within a critical region guarded by an spin lock must neither be pageable nor make any references to pageable data.
+The code within a critical region guarded by a spin lock must neither be pageable nor make any references to pageable data.

 </li>
 <li>